LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-2-waste-and-recycling.md

 categories: []

 ---
-This week we completed Sprint #2 of the project, looking at waste and recycling services across three councils.
+This week we completed Sprint #2 of the project, looking at waste and recycling services across four councils.
 As well as user research interviews with 24 members of the public there were stakeholder interviews with 9 staff in councils.

 ## Show and Tell